DanialArab/AWS/README.md

 ### API Gateway Endpoint Types

 API Gateway offers three main endpoint types:
-- Edge-Optimized (default): Ideal for global clients, routing requests through CloudFront Edge locations to improve latency.
+- **Edge-Optimized (default)**: Ideal for global clients, routing requests through CloudFront Edge locations to improve latency.
 The API Gateway itself still resides in a single region.
-- Regional: Best for clients within the same region.
+- **Regional**: Best for clients within the same region.
 You can manually combine this with CloudFront for more control over caching strategies and distribution.
-- Private: Only accessible from your Virtual Private Cloud (VPC) using an interface VPC endpoint (ENI).
+- **Private**: Only accessible from your Virtual Private Cloud (VPC) using an interface VPC endpoint (ENI).
 Access is defined using a resource policy.

 <a name="36"></a>
 ### Security